Is Surgery the Right Path for Me? A Whole-Woman, Faith-Fueled Guide to Endometriosis Surgery

 “Don’t go Googling this — you’ll scare yourself.”

-That should have been my second red flag.
+That was my second red flag.

-That’s when I stopped seeing her.
+That’s when I walked away.

-🔍Understanding Excision vs. Ablation
+🔍 Understanding Excision vs. Ablation

 Excision Surgery

-• Cuts out endometriosis lesions at the root
+• Removes endometriosis lesions at the root

 • Associated with lower recurrence rates